spark423/pldi2025-artifact/README.md

 (b) Rounding-invariant outputs method

-To generate intervals for cos using the rounding-invariant outputs method, run the following commands.
+To generate intervals for sin using the rounding-invariant outputs method, run the following commands.
 Note that the script SinSmallInterval.sh only needs to be run once for sin since this specific interval generation process is not method dependent.

 ```
 $ cd full-gen/